 While detailed planning helps us successfully navigate busy days, flexibility is key to our emotional survival.
 Is there a new baby at home?
 Is the family about to move?
 If you homeschool, you can simply continue the school work into the summer.
 The local school’s schedule is just that, and your schedule can look different.
 If your kids attend school outside of the home and you must finish by a specific date, you still have some flexibility.
 Are your kids enjoying the extra sleep-in time since they’re not rushing off to school at 8?
 Start their school day at 10.
 This allows you to get some focused work done even before they wake up.

 Is that biology lesson losing your kids’ interest?
-Put down the books, pick up some buckets and nets, and walk to that nearby pond in search of tadpoles, fish, turtles and Spring Peepers.
-Take a walk around your neighborhood and try to identify the flowering trees and bushes.
-Name the birds you spy in your back yard.
-Have they built nests in your trees or bushes?
-Research what their young look like and when you might start seeing them.
+Put down the books, pick up some buckets and nets, and walk to that nearby pond in search of fish, turtles, and frogs.
+Take a walk around your neighborhood and try to identify the trees and bushes.
+What are their bark, leaves or needles like?
+Do they produce pine cones, acorns, pods, or some other type of seed?
+Name the birds and four-legged creatures you spy in your back yard and research them together.

 Being flexible will look different for different families.
 For most, additional screen time will be hard to fight.
 If this is the only option for kids at certain times, direct what shows they can watch and what computer programs they can use.
 Look for educational and creative offerings that will teach history (like the Liberty’s Kids series) or challenge your child to build (like Minecraft).
 Set up a family reading club, like public libraries offer each summer.
 Once you pull together some age-appropriate books at home, your students can read through their list to earn a reward.